aluedtke7/shoppinglist/README.md

 ### Inspect container

-If you want to see what is currently in the container:
+If you want to look at the file system inside the container:

     > flyctl ssh console
     # ls -l /pb/pb_data